top of page

 If creating more than one team only 4 players can be on the same team in a different division.
 No cloned teams.

-All 5s players are eligible for either 8s division and all players are eligible for coed.
+All 5s players are eligible for either 8s division and all players are eligible for either Tuesday Division.